sgrvinod/a-PyTorch-Tutorial-to-Object-Detection/README.md

  We will be implementing the [Single Shot Multibox Detector (SSD)](https://arxiv.org/abs/1512.02325), a popular, powerful, and especially nimble network for this task.
 The authors' original implementation can be found [here](https://github.com/weiliu89/caffe/tree/ssd).

-Here are a few examples of images not seen during training:
+Here are a few examples of object detection in images not seen during training:

 ---